Support for adopted adults

 We have some frequently asked questions below about the records provided by Adoption Now, but if you wish to speak to a worker for advice regarding accessing adoption information please contact us on:

-Telephone: 01204 336097
+- Telephone: 01204 336097

-Email: adoptionsupport@adoptionnow.org.uk
+- Email: adoptionsupport@adoptionnow.org.uk

 What information will my adoption records contain?

 Adoption records vary enormously depending on the year that they were written.
 Older records often contain less information.
-The Adoption Records in our area are held in numerous formats, such as paper, electronic, and microfiche.
+The adoption records in our area are held in numerous formats, such as paper, electronic, and microfiche.

 We endeavour to share as much information as we possibly can to help answer any questions.
 Please note that some third party and protected information will be removed.
-In some cases, Adoption Now may be unable to locate adoption records.
+In some cases, we may be unable to locate adoption records.
 This may be because they were previously destroyed.
 Until 1975 there was no legislation to stipulate for how long and how adoption records should be kept.
-We can support and advise you in this situation too!
+We can support and advise you in this situation too.
 For instance, we may be able to apply to the court on your behalf to access any adoption court records.

 How long will I have to wait to receive my information?